sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 **Sheila Anne** of Sheila Anne Coaching + Wellness

 Sheila visited Costa Rica for the first time in 2014 (where she also connected with long lost family!) and each time she returns feels like a special homecoming.
-Her favorite part of the Pura Vida 2023 retreat was getting to know individuals on a deeper level and experiencing transformational practices together like those from guest yoga teachers and time spent out in nature!
+Her favorite part of the annual retreat is getting to know individuals on a deeper level and experiencing transformational practices together like those from guest yoga teachers and time spent out in nature!
 Sheila received her 200 hour yoga teacher certification with Krysta-Lyn at South Boston Yoga.
-She actually missed the first certification weekend for her mother’s funeral service, so the training came at a potent time of healing and self evolution.
+She actually missed the first certification weekend for her mother's funeral service, so the training came at a potent time of healing and self evolution.
 She and Krysta-Lyn were meant to connect and collaborate due to their shared pasts and future goals!
 Sheila became an ICF Professional Certified Coach and works with individuals, groups, and businesses.
-In the last year she added Buti Yoga and Reiki energy healing into her repertoire.
+In the last few years, she has added Buti Yoga and Reiki energy healing into her repertoire.
 She believes that when we come home to ourselves we transform our lives.

 ## Investment